 Nature gives us joy on many levels.
 Spending time in nature, or ‘green space’, is a great way to reduce your stress levels, improve your concentration and generally help you to feel happier.

-Accessible public green space has become even more important recently.
-Since physical distancing measures began, you may have noticed more people using local streets and public open spaces.
-Parks, trails and other public green spaces are more popular than ever.
+Accessible public green space such as parks, trails and other public green spaces have never been more important.
 We know that in urban areas, apartment precincts and smaller houses, many people do not have the luxury of outdoor space, and we acknowledge that parks, public gardens and other local green spaces are vital for health and wellbeing.
 Particularly in urban areas, even small ‘doses’ of green space are beneficial.

 Take advantage of the benefits associated with nature

-- SA parks remain open for daily exercise, walking dogs, and spending time in nature.
-For those not required to self-isolate, visit a local park to stay active and healthy, while social distancing.
+- SA parks are open for daily exercise, walking dogs, and spending time in nature.
+Visit a local park to stay active and healthy, while maintaining physical distancing.

 - Find a sunny spot in your backyard and soak up some Vitamin D – listen to the sounds of nature, connect with family and friends on the phone or online, or have a picnic in the backyard.
 Many people are planting fruits and vegetables at home.